salesforce/lwc/packages/@lwc/engine-core/README.md

 internal APIs for building custom runtimes, it should never be consumed directly in an application.

+Usage of internal APIs are prevented by the compiler and are therefore not documented here.

 ## Supported APIs

 This package supports the following APIs.